seznam/IMA.js-plugins/README.md

 ## IMA.js
 The IMA.js is an application development stack for developing isomorphic applications written in pure JavaScript.
 You can find the IMA.js skeleton application at https://github.com/seznam/ima.

+## Contributing

+Contribute to this project via [Pull-Requests](https://github.com/seznam/IMA.js-plugins/pulls).

+We are using [changesets](https://github.com/changesets/changesets/blob/main/docs/common-questions.md) for version management.
+To simplify the changeset creation process, you can use `npm run changeset` command.
+It opens an interactive interface, which should help you with changeset file composition.

+### Set up the dev environment

+Our dev stack expects `node>=18` and `npm>=8`.

+To set up, simply run `npm install` from the repo root.